-1-Sentence-Summary: Come As You Are is sex educator Dr. Emily Nagoski’s explanation of the truth about female sexuality, including the hidden science of what turns women on, why it works, how to utilize this knowledge to improve your sex life, and why sexual myths make you feel inadequate in bed.
+1-Sentence-Summary: Come As You Are is an explanation of the truth about female sexuality, including the hidden science of what turns women on, why it works, how to utilize this knowledge to improve your sex life, and why sexual myths make you feel inadequate in bed.

 Favorite quote from the author:

-There’s no need to despair though because your sex life might not be at its best yet, but you can get there.
-You can discover what it takes to give and receive immense pleasure between the sheets.
+Well, you’re not alone.
+But no need to despair!
+Your sex life might not be at its best yet, but you can get there.
+You can discover how to give and receive immense pleasure between the sheets.
 All it takes is an understanding of sexuality and the myths that make your sex life more difficult.

 These ideas and more are just what you’ll discover in Emily Nagoski’s Come as You Are (The Surprising New Science that Will Transform Your Sex Life).